-Dass, the granddaughter of a black and native Brazilian and the daughter of a black father adopted by a white family intends to deploy a chromatic range of the different human skin colours.
-It’s a pursuit for highlighting our subtle-continuous of our tones that make more equality than difference… our true colours, rather than the untrue Red and Yellow, Black and White.
+Angélica Dass is the granddaughter of a black and native Brazilian and the daughter of a black father adopted by a white family is in pursuit of highlighting our subtle-continuous of our tones that make more equality than difference.
+Our true colours, rather than the untrue red and yellow, black and white.

 The project development is based on a series of portraits whose background is dyed subject’s face.
 The project’s objective is to record and catalogue all possible human skin tones.

 “I understand photography as a dialogue from personal to global; like a game in which the personal and social codes are put at stake to be reinvented, a continuous flow between the photographer and the photographed, a bridge between masks and identities.
 For this reason, I raises my work as a tool of exploration, questioning and searching for identity, for each own and others.”